aspose-pdf/Aspose.PDF-API-References-Tutorials/turkish/net/programming-with-forms/arabic-text-filling/_index.md

 Console.WriteLine("\nArabic text successfully filled in the form field.\nFile saved in the following location: " + dataDir);
 ```

-### Aspose.Words for .NET kullanarak Arapça Metin Doldurma için örnek kaynak kodu
+### Aspose.PDF for .NET kullanarak Arapça Metin Doldurma için örnek kaynak kodu
 ```csharp
 // Belgeler dizininin yolu.
 string dataDir = "YOUR DOCUMENT DIRECTORY";